Some people claim Jesus was a great salesman. But I think he was the worst marketer ever.

 For me, it has been a challenging journey with some costs.
 Fortunately, not the ultimate cost some have paid.

-And on the positive side, I’ve enjoyed some of God’s pretty cool promises.
+On the positive side, I’ve enjoyed some of God’s pretty cool promises.

 So why spend a professional career as a marketer myself?
 Why persuade people to buy products and services that are simple, easy, and convenient and live a life following someone whose marketing message offers the opposite?